modernxmpp/modernxmpp/docs/protocol.md

 XEP-0115 may be revised or replaced at some point in the future, such as by XEP-0390, to allow hash agility and making the algorithm more robust to cache poisoning attacks.

+### Resource generation

+The client should generate a unique random identifier per device or client instance.
+The identifier should be reused between sessions, and should not reveal any information about the user, their device, or their location.

 ## Messaging

 This section covers some protocols that are useful for general messaging.

 ### Formatting

-Client developers may implement the rules in XEP-0393 for formatting message bodies that they receive.
+The current recommendation is that developers may simply implement the rules in XEP-0393 for formatting message bodies that they receive.

-#### XHTML-IM
+#### XHTML-IM deprecation

 A previous formatting specification defined in XEP-0071 has been deprecated.
-Many implementations failed to properly sanitize the formatted payload, leading to security issues (particularly in web applications).
+Many implementations failed to properly sanitize the formatted payload (it's tricky), leading to security issues (particularly in web applications).

-Implementation of XEP-0071 is not encouraged, but if formatting is a strong requirement, along with backwards compatibility (many clients still implement it currently), it remains an option.
+Implementation of XEP-0071 is not encouraged, but if formatting is a strong requirement along with backwards compatibility (many clients still implement it currently), it remains an option if careful attention is given to sanitizing the XHTML before display.

 ## Multi-device

-XMPP was ahead of its time in supporting multiple devices connected to a single account - although interestingly even today some popular messaging systems are still limited to a single device, typically mobile, when many people have a mobile, tablet and laptop/desktop.
+XMPP was ahead of its time in supporting multiple devices connected to a single account - although interestingly even today some popular messaging systems are still limited to a single device, typically mobile, even when many people have a mobile, tablet and laptop or desktop.

-XMPP originally aimed to determine which device the user most likely wanted to receive messages on - it did this using a 'priority' mechanism in presence.
+Historically XMPP aimed to determine which device the user most likely wanted to receive messages on - it did this using a 'priority' mechanism in presence.
 Over time bandwidth and CPU costs, as well as user expectations, have shifted.
 Today most people want an "everything everywhere" approach to messaging, where all their devices are in sync.